 - Computer and ink jet printer (it’s gotta be an ink jet for the Shrinky Dink paper to work, no laser printers)

-First print my free printable template (pick one of them or both) onto Shrinky Dink ink jet sheets following the Shrinky Dink instructions.
+First print my free printable (pick one of them or both) onto Shrinky Dink ink jet printable shrink film following the Shrinky Dink instructions.
 You need to use an ink jet printer here – the Shrinky Dink sheets won’t work with laser printers.

 Cut out the Shrink Dinks using an Xacto knife, metal ruler and self-healing cutting mat for straight edges, and scissors for the circles.